ehcloninger/cgeo-gear/README.md

 =======================

 Build the project with Eclipse and the Android ADT plugins.
 There is not a gradle project for c:geo-gear.
 Import into Eclipse as any Android project and build.
 The dependent libraries are from the Samsung developer site.

+You will need to clone the c:geo project and include it in your Eclipse workspace.
+This will get the Intents.* defines.
+As an alternative, copy these values to your own project.

 ###TODO
 ======